wtomin/video_event_detection_2020_submission/README.md

 1. `cd code/` and run `python download_dataset.py`.
 So that the i3d feature of Training set and Validation set are downloaded to `data/`

-2. In 'code/' and 'cd data_balancing_sampler/', run 'python sampler.py'.
-This file will generate two files: one is 'user_data/Train/i3d_features.lmdb', which saves all training samples into a big binary file.
+2. In `code/` and `cd data_balancing_sampler/`, run `python sampler.py`.
+This file will generate two files: one is `user_data/Train/i3d_features.lmdb`, which saves all training samples into a big binary file.
 The other one is `user_data/label_list.txt`, which saves all label names in a fixed order.

-3. run 'sh train_example.sh', after the program stopped, in the `user_data/val_ratio_0.2_threshold_0.5_pos_weight_25.0_epochs_25` folder, there will be one subfolder named 'log' containing the training log, one subfolder named `model` containing all saved models.
+3. run 'sh train_example.sh', after the program stopped, in the `user_data/val_ratio_0.2_threshold_0.5_pos_weight_25.0_epochs_25` folder, there will be one subfolder named `log` containing the training log, one subfolder named `model` containing all saved models.

 # Method